DataDog/documentation/content/en/api/integrations_aws/aws_list.md

 ## List all AWS integrations

-List all Datadog-AWS integrations available in your Datadog Organization
+List all Datadog-AWS integrations available in your Datadog organization.

 ##### Arguments